RandomcodeDev/chifir-engine/design/renderer.typ

 = Renderer architecture
-The renderer will be implemented in multiple layers, flexible enough to support drawing and post-processing fairly complex scenes, extensible with more techniques and passes, and simple to use.
+The renderer will be implemented in multiple layers, flexible enough to support drawing and post-processing fairly complex scenes, extensible with more techniques and passes, and simple to use for the rest of the engine.

 == Hardware interface
 The hardware interface is an abstraction of Vulkan/Direct3D/GNM/whatever other ungodly API I have to deal with.
 It's low